 Read more about Lilia

-Lilia Giugni is about to complete a PhD in Politics at the University of Cambridge.
-Her thesis analyses the role that ideas and discourse played in the organisational changes of European left-wing parties after the 1980s.
+Lilia Giugnic completed a PhD in Politics at the University of Cambridge in 2017.
+Her thesis analysed the role that ideas and discourse played in the organisational changes of European left-wing parties after the 1980s.
 She has published on various academic journals, commenting on different aspects of Italian politics, and collaborated with think tanks and editorial projects such as Renewal, the Fondation Jean-Jaurès and the LSE Politics & Policy blog.
 She has also taught Comparative Politics at Cambridge and in several summer schools.

 Previously, Lilia had studied and conducted research at LUISS Guido Carli University, Rome, the Institut d’Etudes Politiques de Strasbourg, the London School of Economics, the European University Institute and the Library of Congress in Washington D.C.
 She has worked as a MEP assistant, volunteered in a Vietnamese NGO, and served as managing editor of the academic blog Politics In Spires.